Do You Have a Pornographic Style of Relating?

 For no good tree bears bad fruit, nor again does a bad tree bear good fruit, for each tree is known by its own fruit.
 For figs are not gathered from thornbushes, nor are grapes picked from a bramble bush.
 The good person out of the good treasure of his heart produces good fruit, and the evil person, out of his evil treasure produces evil, for out of the abundance of the heart, the mouth speaks.

-This passage is teaching that the heart of a person is what produces the outward behavior.
+This passage is teaching that a person’s heart is what produces their outward behavior.
 The good news is that those who are in Christ have received a new heart (Ezek.
-36:26–27).
+36:26โ27).
 Though you may see very little good fruit on your tree, take heart!
-Any godly affections such as hatred for sin, love for others, and a desire to live in the light is evidence of that new heart—even on days when you feel crushed by the weight of your sin.
+Any godly affections, such as hatred for sin, love for others, and a desire to live in the light, is evidence of that new heartโeven on days when you feel crushed by the weight of your sin.

 Deeper than Outward Behavior